 Some features of ArcGIS Maps for Office consume credits.
 Credits are most often consumed through address geocoding or data enrichment—functions that add new columns of data to your spreadsheet.
-For more information, see Understand credits.
+For more information, see Credits in ArcGIS Maps for Office.

 When you use the geocoding or data enrichment features in ArcGIS Maps for Office, you're presented with the approximate number of credits required to complete the operation.
 When you choose Address, US City, or World City from the Location Type drop-down list, click the Show credits button on the Add data summary pane to view the number of credits that will be charged to your account.